The interaction of the ITER first wall with magnetic perturbations

 Section \ref{sec:cp} explains how the induced current flowing in a thin shell can be represented by a current potential $\kappa$.
-The current potential has a single-valued and a non-single-valued part.
-In addition, the shell can carry halo currents.
-Section \ref{sec:svcp} derives expressions for the single-valued part of the current potential both for tiles and for a continuous conductor.
-A relatively short Section \ref{sec:nsvcp} explains the properties of the two non-singled valued parts of the current potential, which represent the net toroidal $I_s$ and the net poloidal $G_s$ currents in the shell.
-Section \ref{sec:off normal} considers the effects of off-normal events: disruptions, vertical displacement events, and resistive wall modes.
+The current potential has two parts: (1) The single-valued part, which is associated with the normal magnetic field to the shell, has different forms for tiles and for continuous conductors; forms for both cases are derived in Section \ref{sec:svcp}.
+(2) The non-single-valued part of the current potential, which is associated with the poloidal and the toroidal and the poloidal magnetic fluxes, represents the two net currents $I_s$ and $G_s$ as discussed in Section \ref{sec:nsvcp}.
+Halo currents produce a third pattern of current in a shell, and this is derived in Section \ref{sec:halo}.

+Section \ref{sec:off normal} discusses the implications of the results of this paper on the study of off-normal events in tokamaks.

 Appendix \ref{sec:approx} derives necessary conditions for the validity of the current-potential approximation.
 For comparisons, Appendix \ref{sec:magnetization} derives the jump conditions for a thin shell that contains magnetic rather than electrically-conducting material.